Schmitt Analysis: Historical background

 The Estonian Cyber-attacks of 2007, targeting Estonia's Internet resources, appear to be the first cyber attacks to be used as a weapon in a political conflict.
 In Estonia there was tension between the citizens that wanted their country to be more independent and the Russian-Estonians.
 Because the attacks came from Russian addresses, the Russian government was accused of endorsing the attacks.
 The UN Security Council did not react to the Estonian cyber-attacks.
 Afterwards, the threat of cyber-war between States seemed much more real and imminent.
 This event also highlighted the importance of international cooperation for the protection of cyberspace.
 It also brings to light the necessity for international legislation regarding what qualifies as appropriate government response to CNAs.

 During the 2008 conflict between Georgian nationalists and South Ossetian separatists, many Georgian websites were subject to defacement and DDoS attacks.
 During this conflict a website named StopGeorgia.ru was put up and in it were links to potential targets for attacks, along with malicious software.
 Russian civilians could participate in the cyber-attacks, and there is the question of if this direct participation implies that they should not be considered civilians anymore.

 In 2010 the Stuxnet worm that infected Natanz uranium enrichment facilities in Iran and is suspected to have destroyed up to a 1000 centrifuges was discovered, setting back Iran's nuclear program by several years.
 The Russian company Kaspersky said the virus could only have been deployed with nation-state support, and that it would lead to the creation of a new kind of arms race in the world.
-Considering the damage caused, along with the invasiveness, lack of clear legitimacy and the speculation that the worm was developed and deployed with help of U.S. government with possible Israeli or German assistance means Stuxnet could seen as a use of force.
+Considering the damage caused, along with the invasiveness, lack of clear legitimacy and the speculation that the worm was developed and deployed with help of U.S. government with possible Israeli or German assistance means Stuxnet could be seen as a use of force.
 Though it might not be seen as an unlawful use of force since the Iran nuclear activities targeted were illegal.
 For this reason the virus has been called a cyber-weapon, although the Iranian government did not claim it had been victim of a cyber-attack.
 The Iranian government's inaction might have implications for the development of legal norms regarding cyberspace, and a state's inaction is not addressed by the Schmitt framework.